Innmind/Immutable/docs/structures/fold.md

 # `Fold`

+??? warning "Deprecated"
+    `Fold` is deprecated and will be removed in the next major release.

 The `Fold` monad is intented to work with _(infinite) stream of data_ by folding each element to a single value.
 This monad distinguishes between the type used to fold and the result type, this allows to inform the _stream_ that it's no longer necessary to extract elements as the folding is done.

 An example is reading from a socket as it's an infinite stream of strings: